Skip to main content

 What to look for after leaving hospital

-• being floppy or unresponsive
+• being floppy or not responding normally

 • grunting when breathing, or working hard to breathe when you look at their chest or stomach